stevegeek/quo/README.md

 # equivalent to Tag.joins(:category).where(name: "Intel").where(categories: {name: "CPUs"})
 ```

-Eager loaded queries can also be composed (see below sections for more details).
+Collection backed queries can also be composed (see below sections for more details).

 ### Quo::ComposedQuery